Arc’teryx Squamish Hoody

 See the Men's Arc'teryx Squamish See the Women's Arc'teryx Squamish

 Squamish, B.C. is home to world-class climbing, hiking, and mountain biking, so it comes as little surprise that Arc’teryx’s namesake windbreaker is a great match for active adventures.
 We took the Squamish Hoody from its roots in the great north all the way to Patagonia, where we faced winds so strong that we had to physically lie down to avoid getting knocked over.
 In the end, the Squamish checked all the boxes: it’s incredibly wind-resistant, allows great freedom of movement, and provides just enough protection for most mild alpine pursuits.
-Below we break down the Squamish Hoody’s wind resistance, breathability, weight and packability, durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best windbreaker jackets.
+Below we break down the Squamish Hoody’s overall performance.
+To see how it stacks up to the competition, see our article on the best windbreaker jackets.

 As the name implies, a windbreaker’s main job is to cut harsh gusts, and the Arc’teryx Squamish Hoody is one of the most capable jackets we’ve tested in this regard.
 Using a 30-denier stretch nylon build, the Squamish is incredibly wind-resistant given its thin, lightweight construction.
 The jacket’s first major test came during our trek in Chile’s Cerro Castillo region over a high mountain pass.
 The wind was so intense and sustained that we had to lie down to avoid getting blown over.
 However, despite the forceful gusts, the Squamish did a tremendous job protecting me from the elements.
 Further, I left it on even after we descended down into much milder conditions, which speaks volumes about its overall comfort and versatility.